Voynich manuscript: Early history

-According to the letter, Mnishovsky (but not necessarily Rudolf) speculated that the author was 13th-century Franciscan friar and polymath Roger Bacon.
+Marci's 1665/1666 cover letter to Kircher says that, according to his friend the late Raphael Mnishovsky, the book had once been bought by Rudolf II, Holy Roman Emperor and King of Bohemia for 600 ducats, multiply 54/480 of actual gold weight.
+Mnishovsky had died in 1644, more than 20 years earlier, and the deal must have occurred before Rudolf's abdication in 1611, at least 55 years before Marci's letter; however, Karl Widemann sold books to Rudolf II in March 1599.
+According to the letter, Mnishovsky (but not necessarily Rudolf) speculated that the author was the 13th-century Franciscan friar and polymath, Roger Bacon.
 Marci said that he was suspending judgment about this claim, but it was taken quite seriously by Wilfrid Voynich, who did his best to confirm it.
 Voynich contemplated the possibility that the author was Albertus Magnus if not Roger Bacon.

 The assumption that Bacon was the author led Voynich to conclude that John Dee sold the manuscript to Rudolf.
-Dee was a mathematician and astrologer at the court of Queen Elizabeth I of England who was known to have owned a large collection of Bacon's manuscripts.
+Dee was a mathematician and astrologer at the court of Queen Elizabeth I of England, who was known to have owned a large collection of Bacon's manuscripts.
 Dee and his scryer (spirit medium) Edward Kelley lived in Bohemia for several years, where they had hoped to sell their services to the emperor.
-However, this sale seems quite unlikely, according to John Schuster, because Dee's meticulously kept diaries do not mention it.
+According to John Schuster, this sale seems quite unlikely because Dee's meticulously kept diaries do not mention it.
 If Bacon did not create the Voynich manuscript, a supposed connection to Dee is much weakened.
 It was thought possible, prior to the carbon dating of the manuscript, that Dee or Kelley might have written it and spread the rumour that it was originally a work of Bacon's in the hopes of later selling it.

 Fabrication by Voynich

 Some suspect Voynich of having fabricated the manuscript himself.
 As an antique book dealer, he probably had the necessary knowledge and means, and a lost book by Roger Bacon would have been worth a fortune.
 Furthermore, Baresch's letter and Marci's letter only establish the existence of a manuscript, not that the Voynich manuscript is the same one mentioned.
-These letters could possibly have been the motivation for Voynich to fabricate the manuscript, assuming that he was aware of them.
-However, many consider the expert internal dating of the manuscript and the June 1999 discovery of Baresch's letter to Kircher as having eliminated this possibility.
+These letters could possibly have been the motivation for Voynich to fabricate the manuscript, assuming that he was aware of them; however, many consider the expert internal dating of the manuscript and the June 1999 discovery of Baresch's letter to Kircher as having eliminated this possibility.

-Eamon Duffy says that the radiocarbon dating of the parchment (or, more accurately, vellum) "effectively rules out any possibility that the manuscript is a post-medieval forgery", as the consistency of the pages indicates origin from a single source, and "it is inconceivable" that a quantity of unused parchment comprising "at least fourteen or fifteen entire calfskins" could have survived from the early 15th century.
+Eamon Duffy says that the radiocarbon dating of the vellum "effectively rules out any possibility that the manuscript is a post-medieval forgery", as the consistency of the pages indicates origin from a single source, and "it is inconceivable" that a quantity of unused parchment comprising "at least fourteen or fifteen entire calfskins" could have survived from the early 15th century.